STATE OF IDENTITY SECURITY Permiso has released the 2024 Survey Report

 Real-world Applications

-Cloud secret repositories, such as AWS Secrets Manager, GCP Secret Manager, Azure Key Vault, Kubernetes Secrets, and Terraform Vault, ensure the secure centralised management of passwords, API keys, and other credential materials.
+Cloud secret repositories, such as AWS Secrets Manager, GCP Secret Manager, Azure Key Vault, Kubernetes Secrets, and HashiCorp Vault, ensure the secure centralised management of passwords, API keys, and other credential materials.
 By using secrets managers, cloud services in AWS, Azure, and GCP such as Amazon S3, Azure SQL Database, and Google Compute Engine can dynamically acquire credentials via API requests instead of accessing secrets stored insecurely in plain text files or environment variables.
 These secret repositories enhance cloud security by preventing unauthorised access and reducing the risk of data breaches.

 However, when an attacker manages to break into an organisation’s cloud environment and gain sufficient privileges, such as accessing high-privileged cloud accounts or compromising a service with permissions to retrieve secrets, the attacker can request secrets from the secrets repositories.
 The Attackers can then use these commands to carry out their malicious activities: